davidmstanleyjr/disney-plus-clone/README.md

 ## Issues

-I think  main issue is that I've never used GraphQL or GraphCMS before, so I had no frame of reference and didn't know what I was doing.
+I think the main issue is that I've never used GraphQL or GraphCMS before, so I had no frame of reference and didn't know what I was doing.

 GraphCMS reminds me a lot of Strapi.
 They both allow you to basically create your own API and consume it within your app.